 Leave of absence and delay

-If you need to apply for leave of absence on the grounds of long-term illness or because you are giving birth/adopting, the ordinary regulations apply: Leave of absence - Faculty of Educational Science
+If you need to apply for leave of absence on the grounds of long-term illness (yourself or someone in your care) or because you are giving birth/adopting, the ordinary regulations apply.
+That also applies if you have other documented needs as specified in the regulations.

-You can not apply for leave of absence on no particular grounds for the forth semester of the master's programme.
+You can not apply for general leave on no particular grounds for the forth semester of the master's programme.
 The below regulations then apply.

 If you are delayed with the Master's Thesis and you are not able to submit by the stipulated deadline you may apply for postponing the submission until the following semester.
 You apply by sending an email to email@example.com.
 The application must include a brief work schedule/description for completion of the thesis of approximately 1/2 a page.
 The work schedule should indicate the current status of your thesis, a schedule for the remaining work, how many hours of supervision you have had and maybe also how you and your supervisor will distribute the remaining hours of supervision throughout the period of supervision.